The Shipping Law Review: Singapore

 A person is not entitled to limit his or her liability if it is proven that the loss resulted from his or her personal act or omission, committed with the intent to cause such loss, or recklessly and with knowledge that such loss would probably result.

 Limitation proceedings can be brought by a party seeking to establish its right to limit.
 A party can also rely on its right to limit as a form of defence for claims brought against it that are subject to limitation.
 It is not necessary to constitute a limitation fund until the court has determined whether a party has the right to limit its liability.
 A limitation fund can be constituted by way of a cash payment into court, or bank guarantee.
-The likelihood is that an International Group of P&I Clubs letter of undertaking will also be acceptable to a Singapore court for the purposes of Article 11(2) of the 1976 Convention, following practical instances where this has been done in Singapore, and the approach in the English Court of Appeal decision in Kairos Shipping Ltd v.
-Enka & Co LLC (The 'Atlantik Confidence').
+The likelihood is that an International Group of P&I Clubs letter of undertaking will also be acceptable to a Singapore court for the purposes of Article 11(2) of the LLMC Convention, following practical instances where this has been done in Singapore, and the approach in the England and Wales Court of Appeal decision in Kairos Shipping Ltd v.
+Enka & Co LLC (The 'Atlantik Confidence').53 In the case of AS Fortuna Opco BV & anor v.
+Sea Consortium Private Limited & 3 anors, in which a limitation fund had been constituted by way of a letter of undertaking from a P&I Club, the Singapore High Court considered the issue of the applicable interest rate to be provided for in respect of the period after the constitution of the limitation fund.
+In this regard, the Court held that for a letter of undertaking to be adequate or acceptable, it should place the claimant in a position no worse than if the limitation fund had been constituted by payment into court.54

-On the other hand, where the Singapore courts are asked to stay proceedings commenced in Singapore on the grounds of forum non conveniens in actions to determine liability on collision claims, the Singapore courts take the view that the fact that the law in the alternative foreign forum may be less favourable to the plaintiff because lower limits of liability apply in that jurisdiction does not per se necessarily justify dismissing the stay application, if the claim bears greater jurisdictional connections to that foreign jurisdiction.
-The existence of different limitation regimes is not considered a personal or juridical advantage under the Spiliada principles that the Singapore courts apply when considering a stay application.
+However, when the Singapore courts are asked to stay proceedings commenced in Singapore on the grounds of forum non conveniens in actions to determine liability on collision claims, the Singapore courts take the view that the fact that the law in the alternative foreign forum may be less favourable to the plaintiff because lower limits of liability apply in that jurisdiction does not per se necessarily justify dismissing the stay application, if the claim bears greater jurisdictional connections to the foreign jurisdiction.
+The existence of different limitation regimes is not considered a personal or juridical advantage under the Spiliada 57 principles that the Singapore courts apply when considering a stay application.58

 i Ship arrest

 The Singapore courts have developed their own jurisprudence in relation to the law of ship arrest, which is now clearly divergent from English law.
-Singapore has not acceded to either the International Convention Relating to the Arrest of Sea-Going Ships 1952 or the International Convention on Arrest of Ships 1999 (the Arrest Convention 1999), neither is it a signatory to the International Convention on Salvage 1989 (the 1989 Salvage Convention), under which an expanded jurisdiction for arrest for salvage claims is now available to signatory countries, such as the United Kingdom.
+Singapore has not acceded to either the 1952 or 1999 Arrest Conventions, neither is it a signatory to the International Convention on Salvage 1989, under which an expanded jurisdiction for arrest for salvage claims is now available to signatory countries, such as the United Kingdom, although Singapore had passed the Merchant Shipping (Miscellaneous Amendments) Bill on 14 January 2019 providing for the implementation of the Salvage Convention on a date to be stipulated.59

 The statutory provisions for ship arrest in Singapore are primarily set out in the High Court (Admiralty Jurisdiction) Act (HCAJA) and the Rules of Court, which flesh out the procedural aspects.

-Section 3(1) of the HCAJA, which was modelled on the English Supreme Court Act 1981 equivalent provisions, provides an exhaustive list of claims for which a claimant may invoke admiralty jurisdiction of the High Court.
+Section 3(1) of the HCAJA, which was modelled on equivalent provisions in the English Supreme Court Act 1981, provides an exhaustive list of claims for which a claimant may invoke admiralty jurisdiction of the General Division of the High Court.

-Sister-ship arrest is possible in Singapore in circumstances where the in personam defendant owner of the ship that gave rise to the claim is also the beneficial owner of another vessel, so that the other vessel may be arrested for the claim.
-It is not possible to arrest ships in associated ownership in the same way that is permitted under, say, South African law.
+Sister ship arrest is possible in Singapore in circumstances where the in personam defendant owner of the ship that gave rise to the claim is also the beneficial owner of another vessel, so that the other vessel may be arrested for the claim.63 It is not possible to arrest ships in associated ownership.
 Maritime liens are recognised for limited categories of priority claims, such as claims for salvage, damage done by a ship (typically in collisions), crew wages, bottomry and master's disbursements.
 Cargo may exceptionally be arrested for priority claims, such as maritime liens.

 Critically, a ship should not be arrested in aid of legal proceedings in a foreign court.
-Presently, there is no statutory provision in Singapore empowering the courts to arrest property or retain arrested property for the satisfaction of foreign court proceedings.
+As yet, there is no statutory provision in Singapore empowering the courts to arrest property or retain arrested property for the satisfaction of foreign court proceedings.64

 Procedure, documents and costs